Khamti people: Language and script

 Khamti is a Southwestern Tai language spoken in Myanmar and India by the Khamti people.
 It is a Daic language, specifically belonging to the Kadai, Kam-Tai, Tai, Southwestern, Northwest branch.
 The language likely originated around Mogoung in Upper Myanmar and is closely related to Thai and Lao.
-The name "Khamti" translates to "place of gold."
+The name "Khamti" translates to "place of gold", from kham 'gold' and -ti 'place'.

 There are three dialects of Khamti: North Burma Khamti, India Khamti, and Sinkaling Khamti.
 Khamti speakers are bilingual, often fluent in Assamese and Burmese.

 The Tai-Khamti people have their own writing system, called 'Lik-Tai', which closely resembles the Northern Shan script of Myanmar, though some characters differ.
 This script is derived from the Lik Tho Ngok script used for centuries.
 The script includes 35 letters, consisting of 17 consonants and 14 vowels.
 Traditionally, it is taught in monasteries, where subjects like the Tripitaka, Jataka tales, codes of conduct, doctrines and philosophy, history, law codes, astrology, and palmistry are studied.
 The first printed book in this script was published in 1960.
 It was revised in 1992 by the Tai Literature Committee in Chongkham, and further modified in 2003 with tone markings by scholars from Northern Myanmar and Arunachal Pradesh.